What is Agriculture Risk Coverage (ARC) & Price Loss Coverage (PLC) Program ?

 Which is better PLC or ARC?

 PLC offers support at affordable rates.
 When income is shifting from a high income to a low income time, ARC offers assistance.
-Since 2020, when the US grain industry appears to have started a multi-year phase of rising income, the disparity in policy aims has become more significant.
+When the US grain industry appears to have started a multi-year phase of rising income, the disparity in policy aims has become more significant.

 Are payments for price loss coverage taxable?